evergreen-innovations/dlc-documentation/docs/_documentation/04_responseAnalysis.md

 #### Requirements

 1. Sample rate (time variable) needs to be consistent across all cases and response variables.
 These names are case sensitive.
 2. Data Variables (device response arrays) need to exist across all cases.
 IE Case 1 having 4 response variables and Case 2 having 5 is invalid.
-Both would need 5 response variables.
 3. Time array is in seconds (simulation/ tank time), NOT a datetime or string.
-4. No NaN's/ nulls can be present in the response data variables.
+4. No NaN's/ nulls can be present in the response data variables or time coordinate.

 ### Example NetCDF Scripts